 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-I visited Riga in Latvia in December just as the Christmas Markets were opening.
-Riga had been high on my to-visit list for some time and I’m really glad I went as its such an interesting and historic City with plenty to do, as well as being really reasonable in price.
-I spent 2 days and 3 nights in Riga and found this to be the perfect amount of time to spend there.
+Riga had been high on my to-visit list for some time and I’m really glad I went as its such an interesting and historic city with plenty to do, as well as being really reasonable in price.
+I spent 2 days and 3 nights in Riga and found this to be the perfect amount of time to spend there to fit in all of the things to do in Riga!

 Viewpoints in Riga

 Not only do these viewpoints give awesome views of Riga but they are also really interesting buildings and take you to some great parts of the city.
-For example the building of the Latvian Academy of Sciences is also known as Stalin’s Birthday Cake building and you can see why when you see it!
+For example, the building of the Latvian Academy of Sciences is also known as Stalin’s Birthday Cake building and you can see why when you see it!
+These are really cool things to do in Riga!

 Riga Old Town